RutikYerunkar/AgentEval/README.md

 ## 🎯 30-second recruiter overview

-AgentEval is a compact but production-shaped **LLM evaluation system** built around explicit agent responsibilities rather than one giant prompt.
+AgentEval is a compact but production shaped **LLM evaluation system** built around explicit agent responsibilities rather than one giant prompt.

 It demonstrates:

-- **Multi-agent orchestration** — an `OrchestratorAgent` coordinates test generation, service execution, response evaluation, and final synthesis.
+- **Multi-agent orchestration**: an `OrchestratorAgent` coordinates test generation, service execution, response evaluation, and final synthesis.
-- **Knowledge-base-driven test generation** — source content is analyzed before test cases are generated across multiple behavioral archetypes.
+- **Knowledge-base-driven test generation**: source content is analyzed before test cases are generated across multiple behavioral archetypes.
-- **Live black-box evaluation** — tests are sent to a real HTTP service, not evaluated against mocked model output.
+- **Live black-box evaluation**: tests are sent to a real HTTP service, not evaluated against mocked model output.
-- **LLM-as-a-judge** — responses are scored across six weighted quality dimensions with a critical-issue override.
+- **LLM-as-a-judge**: responses are scored across six weighted quality dimensions with a critical issue override.
-- **Failure diagnosis** — the evaluator turns low-quality behavior into concrete issue objects with severity, evidence, and recommendations.
+- **Failure diagnosis**: the evaluator turns low-quality behavior into concrete issue objects with severity, evidence, and recommendations.
-- **Provider abstraction** — OpenAI, Anthropic, and a mock LLM client share the same async interface.
+- **Provider abstraction**: OpenAI, Anthropic, and a mock LLM client share the same async interface.
-- **Service abstraction** — the target can expose a simple `/query` API or an OpenAI-compatible `/v1/chat/completions` interface.
+- **Service abstraction**: the target can expose a simple `/query` API or an OpenAI-compatible `/v1/chat/completions` interface.
-- **Traceability** — agents record structured action traces, timing, reasoning calls, and execution metadata.
+- **Traceability**: agents record structured action traces, timing, reasoning calls, and execution metadata.
-- **Structured artifacts** — run summaries, test results, and trace summaries can be exported as JSON for analysis, reporting, or downstream tooling.
+- **Structured artifacts**: run summaries, test results, and trace summaries can be exported as JSON for analysis, reporting, or downstream tooling.

 ---